vimalmenon/ai/README.md

 ## To Do

+- [x] Show updated at workflow
+- [ ] Fix the error while adding nodes
+- [ ] Show updated at in nodes
 - [ ] Add humps to response
 - [ ] Set up faker
 - [ ] Remove test warning